lazerbeam-dev/lazerbeam-dev/README.md

-### Hi there 👋
+⚡ Hi there ⚡

+⚡ Let's Create ⚡

-- 🔭 I’m currently working on Rutas Colectivos, a personal project to display local transport options here in Mexico - https://www.rutascolectivos.info
+- 🔭 Founded and built Rutas Colectivos, the first map of local transport options here in San Cristobal De La, Mexico - https://www.rutascolectivos.info

+<button>Hello</button>

-- 🌱 I’m currently learning Rust and NEAR blockchain by making Rock Paper Scissors for the blockhain
+- 🌱 Making Rock Paper Scissors for the NEAR blockhain for learning purposes checkout my repo here : link

-- 👯 I’m looking to collaborate on brightening the future of humanity by a Watt or two at least :)
-- 💬 Ask me about how something works
-- 📫 How to reach me:
-- 😄 Pronouns: ...
+👯 I’m looking to collaborate on anything that helps me put my skills to work 💬 Ask me about solving your tech related problems

-- ⚡ Fun fact: ...
+-  Fun fact:
 -->